RazProj/Devops-WorkShop/Readme.md

 1. **`nginx-deployment.yaml`**

-   - Defines the Kubernetes deployment for an Nginx application.
+   - Defines the Kubernetes deployment for an Nginx test application.
    - Specifies the desired number of replicas, container image, and other deployment parameters.

 2. **`nginx-service.yaml`**

    - Configures a Kubernetes service to expose the Nginx application.
-   - Defines the service type (e.g., ClusterIP, NodePort, LoadBalancer) and target ports.
+   - Defines the service type (LoadBalancer) and target ports.

 ---